 2.2 ACRONYMS AND ABBREVIATIONS

+TPIT Transmission Project and Information Tracking

 6.4.1 Transmission Project Information and Tracking Report

-(1) The ERCOT Transmission Project and Information Tracking (TPIT) report contains the status of the transmission projects (60 kV and above) that have a material impact to the flow of power in the ERCOT System updated by the Steady State Working Group (SSWG).(2) The transmission projects listed in the TPIT report are typically projects that are planned for completion by a Transmission Service Provider (TSP) within the near-term planning horizon.
+(1) The ERCOT Transmission Project and Information Tracking (TPIT) report contains the status of the transmission projects (60 kV and above) that are classified as a Tier 1, 2, 3, or 4 project and are updated by the Steady State Working Group (SSWG).
+Projects that meet the criteria under paragraph (2) below may be excluded from the TPIT report.

+(2) The transmission projects listed in the TPIT report are typically projects that are planned for completion by a Transmission Service Provider (TSP) within the near-term planning horizon.
 Projects that may not be listed in the TPIT report include:

 (a) Any project that requires Regional Planning Group (RPG) review and has not completed the review process;

-(b) Any project with a projected in-service date beyond the last year for which an ERCOT SSWG case is posted; or
+(b) Any project with a projected in-service date beyond the last year for which an ERCOT SSWG case is posted;

-(c) Any project that consists of only a Remedial Action Scheme (RAS) or an Automatic Mitigation Plan (AMP) (which is not typically modeled).
+(c) Any project that consists of only a Remedial Action Scheme (RAS) or an Automatic Mitigation Plan (AMP) (which is not typically modeled);

+(d) A minor physical change to a transmission line that does not affect the flow of power;

+(e) An impedance change that can be reasonably attributed to a rounding error or recalculation of parameters with no actual construction;

+(f) Any repair and replacement-in-kind project; or

+(g) Any replacement of failed equipment with a rating and/or impedance change that will be included in the equipment owner’s next annual assessment.